 iA Insurance reports its financial results and statements in accordance with International Financial Reporting Standards (IFRS).
 It also publishes certain financial measures that are not based on IFRS (non-IFRS).
 A financial measure is considered a non-IFRS measure for Canadian securities law purposes if it is presented other than in accordance with the generally accepted accounting principles used for the Company's audited financial statements.
 These non-IFRS financial measures are often accompanied by and reconciled with IFRS financial measures.
 For certain non-IFRS financial measures, there are no directly comparable amounts under IFRS.
-The Company believes that these non-IFRS financial measures provide additional information to better understand the Company's inancial results and assess its growth and earnings potential, and that they facilitate comparison of the quarterly and full-year results of the Company's ongoing operations.
-Since non-IFRS financial measures do not have standardized definitions and meaning, they may differ from the non-IFRS financial measures used by other institutions and should not be viewed as an alternative to measures of financial performance determined in accordance with IFRS.
+The Company believes that these non-IFRS financial measures provide additional information to better understand the Company's financial results and assess its growth and earnings potential, and that they facilitate comparison of the quarterly and full-year results of the Company's ongoing operations.
+Since non-IFRS financial measures do not have standardized definitions and measures of financial performance determined in accordance with IFRS.
 The Company strongly encourages investors to review its financial statements and other publicly-filed reports in their entirety and not to rely on any single financial measure.